ahrvoje/arb4win/README.md

    - msys-termcap-0.dll
    - msys-intl-8.dll
    - msys-iconv-2.dll
+- build_ARB.sh

+Used, but not included in **_ARB_MinGW_package.7z_**:
+- Windows 7
 - Compiler info:
    - gcc version v4.9.1 (i686-posix-dwarf-rev2, Built by MinGW-W64 project)
    - target: i686-w64-mingw32
    - thread model: posix

-- build_ARB.sh
+MSYS including updates & add-ons and **_build_ARB.sh_** are included in **_ARB_MinGW_package.7z_**, while GCC and Windows (obviously!) are not.
+I assume you have your OS and compiler already installed and ready to go...

 Cygwin is not used as it does not handle symbolic links, used by some **configure** and **make** scripts, in a desirable way.
 MSYS solves this issue by implementing customized **ln** command which simply hard-copies the file.

-Libraries are not 64-bit Windows safe so the entire workflow is adapted to 32-bit building process (configuration parameter `ABI=32` is set for all libraries).
-Consequently, if building against the static libraries, `-m32` gcc/g++ switch sometimes has to be used to compile target applications, as shown in Demo section at the end of this page.
+The libraries are not 64-bit Windows safe so the entire workflow is adapted to 32-bit building process (configuration parameter `ABI=32` is set for all of them).
+Consequently, if one builds against the static libraries, `-m32` gcc/g++ switch sometimes has to be used to compile target applications, as shown in Demo section at the end of this page.

 ## Sources

+All sources, including a few patches, are part of **_ARB_MinGW_package.7z_**.

 - GMP v5.1.3 ([ftp://ftp.gnu.org/gnu/gmp/](ftp://ftp.gnu.org/gnu/gmp/))
 - MPFR v3.1.2 ([http://www.mpfr.org/mpfr-current/](http://www.mpfr.org/mpfr-current/))